ViktorQvarfordt/blog/posts/2023-12-03-postgres-data-isolation.md

 CREATE DATABASE tenant_123;
 ```

-The connection to a logical database is explicit.
+The connection to each logical database uses independent database users and access rights.
 To connect to another database, a new connection needs to be established.

-**Pros:** Deep isolation.
+**Pros:** Deep isolation using separate database users.

 **Cons:** Large operational overhead.
 Not possible to share database extensions, roles or policies.